tmstani23/Battle-Tanks/README.md

 A simple 2d battle tank game.

-Players alternate firing at one another accross the screen.
+Players alternate firing at one another across the screen.
 A barrier in the middle prevents them from moving into each other.
 There are three difficulty levels.
 See if you can beat them all!

 To install: